Ever heard of Matula Tea? Certainly you’ve heard about H. Pylori.

 - You should now feel much better and stomach pains should have disappeared or greatly diminished.

-- If pain is still present, then that might indicate that the Helicobacter Pylori bacteria has not been totally eradicated from your digestive tract.
+- If pain is still present, then that might indicate that the H Pylori bacteria has not been totally eradicated from your digestive tract.

 - In such case, it is imperative to retest for the presence of H.Pylori and this should be done by completing an H.P.
 Stool Antigen (HPSA) test, not less than 30 days ( max.
 45 days) after the completion of the treatment course.
 Such test can be arranged by your medical practitioner.